ThompsonBethany01/Best-Practice/README.md

 ### Acknowledgments
 Where you got the data, inspiration, etc.
-> Inspiration for all my Readme files from Maggie Giust's Heart Failure repository [here](https://github.com/magsgiust/heart_failure).
+> My first inspiration for writing Readme files from Maggie Giust's Heart Failure repository [here](https://github.com/magsgiust/heart_failure).

 ## Data Dictionary
 Describe the columns in your final dataset.
 Use [this link](https://www.tablesgenerator.com/markdown_tables) to easily create markdown tables.